Rinko-oo/Mass-File-Renamer/README.md

 Last note is that this program doesn't take decimals into consideration - Only integers Honestly there might be a few typos

-If there are any problems contact me @ fr.scenery@gmail.com or rinko__ on discord
+If there are any problems contact me @ rinko__ on discord